animaltraits/animaltraits.github.io/docs/index.md

 AnimalTraits is a curated database containing body mass, metabolic rate and brain size measurements across a wide range of terrestrial animal taxa.
-The database is described in the (as yet unpublished) paper:
+The database is described in the paper:

-Herberstein, M. E. et al. 2021.
-AnimalTraits: a curated animal trait database for body mass, metabolic rate and brain size
+Herberstein, M. E., McLean, D. J., Lowe, E., Wolff, J. O., Khan, M. K., Smith, K., . . .
+Carthey, A. J. R. (2022).
+AnimalTraits - a curated animal trait database for body mass, metabolic rate and brain size.
+Scientific data, 9(1), 265. doi:10.1038/s41597-022-01364-9

 The database and associated software can be freely reused with no restrictions.
 If you use the database in your research, we request